carbon-language/carbon-lang/docs/design/generics/details.md

 ### Destructor constraints

-There are four type-of-types related to
+There are four facet types related to
 [the destructors of types](/docs/design/classes.md#destructors):

 -   `Concrete` types may be local or member variables.